 This can take up a lot of your time if you’re managing remote workers (especially if you’re handling a large team).
 Thankfully, there’s a tech solution for this too!

 Some people aren’t comfortable sharing their thoughts and ideas in a large group setting.
-Others also report that engagement dwindles during large meetings because of video call fatigue.
+Others also report that employee engagement dwindles during large virtual meetings because of video fatigue.

-It’s good practice to schedule regular one-on-one meetings with your employees.
+It’s a good practice to schedule regular meetings with your employees.
 Here are some things you can cover in these meetings:

 - Get updates about projects/tasks